-What is ESMIG doing to encourage cybersecurity best practice among its members?
+What is ESMIG doing to encourage cybersecurity best practices among its members?

-Can you tell us about any new standards or legislation that is being introduced to boost security in the smart grid?
+Can you tell us about any new standards or legislation introduced to boost security in the smart grid?

 There are always risks when introducing new technology.
 Why are smart meters so much better than what we already have?

 What would you say to consumers who are concerned about the potential privacy issues that smart meters raise?
-For instance, those who have concerns about their data being sold/exposed to the external world, which can build up individual profiles of their behavior.
+For instance, those who have concerns about their data being sold/exposed to the external world can build up individual profiles of their behavior.

-Are smart grid managers aware enough of cybersecurity best practices, to fight against hacking threats or private data theft?
+Are smart grid managers aware of cybersecurity best practices to fight against hacking threats or private data theft?

 Related content: Are smart meters helping or invading our homes?